 Sometimes you have to break from tradition.
 When a married woman has chosen to keep her last name.
 It’s still appropriate to cite the husband’s name first: Mr. His name Last name and Mrs. Her name Last name

 Start with the father and mother, following the same format mentioned above.
 For children, simply add their first names.
-For super formal circumstances some brides can choose to add the “Master” designation for young boys.
+For super formal circumstances, some brides can choose to add the “Master” designation for young boys: Mr. and Mrs. His name Last name.
+First name, First name, and First name.

 What Info To Include On Save The Date Cards